Azure-Samples/service-fabric-mesh/templates/helloworld/readme.private-registry.md

 1.1-alpine
 ```

-The preceding output confirms the presence of `azure-mesh-helloworld:1.1-alpine` in the private container registry.
-If you are deploying Windows application, please perform the above steps with Windows image `azure-mesh-helloworld:1
+The preceding output confirms the presence of `azure-mesh-helloworld:1.1-alpine` in the private container registry. .

 ## Retrieve credentials for the registry